microsoft/r-server-campaign-optimization/CIG_Workflow.md

         ALTER LOGIN rdemo WITH PASSWORD = 'newpassword';

+If you wish to run code on your local computer that connects to the VM SQL Server, you must first open the Windows firewall on the VM to allow a connection to the SQL Server.
+To configure the firewall, execute the following command in a PowerShell window on the VM:

+    netsh advfirewall firewall add rule name="SQLServer" dir=in action=allow protocol=tcp localport=1433

+Note this allows anyone with the VM name/IP address to connect to your SQL Server.
+You should also change the  password as indicated above if you open the firewall.

 To demonstrate a typical workflow, we'll introduce you to a few personas.
 You can follow along by performing the same steps for each persona.
 While each persona would be working on a different computer, for simplicity your Virtual Machine (VM) has all the tools each persona would use on the same machine.